Bhaskar1312/fm-getting-started-with-css/readme.md

 so use div with a class of gradient, small height to generate the line use https://cssgradient.io/ to generate gradient.
 Use #ff17e4 as the starting color and #86fbfb as the ending color for this exercise, stops at 35, 68, angle at 90deg

+putting two items next to each other using flexbox and css grid grid can overlap one cell with another on top of each other, but felxbox can not.

+Since we have img on the left and text on the right, we cant switch in html, as in mobile view, text first and img next. so, we use order property on the desktop/tablet view

+text-align is a inherited property, that can cascade thru all of the text

 extras:
 How to create a page for projects on github